bookworm/brokenthings/writings/stuffWrittenLongAgo/README.md

-Most of the stuff in this folder was written before I graduated highschool.
+All of the stuff in this folder was written before the age of 17.
 I've deleted 99% of the stuff from that time, but kept a few of the gems.